Subscribe to stay updated

 All Packhelp shipments are transported under the Incoterms Formula "DAP".

 However, any import fees - such as stamp duty or UK tax - are excluded from Packhelp’s responsibilities.

 Customs clearance is mandatory, and shipments can not be shipped further until a customs hold is removed.
-Therefore, from January 1, 2021, we expect shipping times to be increased from 2 to 4 days due to the mandatory customs clearance before departing Poland, as well as after arriving in the United Kingdom.
+Therefore, from January 1, 2021, we expect shipping times to be from 3 to 6 working days due to the mandatory customs clearance before departing Poland, as well as after arriving in the United Kingdom.